 The Foundation’s Senior Medical Research Fellowship (SMRF’s) is intended to be amongst the most prestigious awards available to those who wish to continue a career in medical research in Australia.
 The fellowship is a 5 year initiative valued at $275,000 per annum.
-In any given year there can be up to two SMRF’s granted.
+In any given year there can be up to three SMRF’s granted, with one of these jointly funded by the Viertel Foundation and Bellberry Limited.

 The Fellowship is an integral part of a scheme that is intended to provide both salary and project grant support for outstanding Australian medical researchers.
 The total value of the award is $1,375,000.

 Outstanding researchers who are medically qualified, or graduates of another scientific discipline with recognised post-doctoral achievements, seeking to establish a research career in Australia and undertake research in an Australia academic institution are eligible to apply whether or not they are currently working in Australia.
-Application will be judged on the basis of merit and excellence in competition with other applications.
+Applications are judged on the basis of merit and excellence in competition with other applications.

 2024